 If I was to be successful, from the point of offer - how long does it then take to be in post?

-After the interview/assessment centre stage of the process, we will take the top-performing candidates to form the first cohort of trainees.
+After the interview/assessment centre stage of the process, we will select candidates to form cohorts trainees.
 We will run pre-employment checks which take approx 2 months and allow a period for candidates to serve any notice in their current employment.
 Candidates then start their core skill training which takes approx 3 months and then start in post on a fire station.
-In relation to the current recruitment process, pre-employment checks will run from the end of November, core skills start in Feb and trainees will be posted to stations in June 2022.

 What qualifications do I need to apply?